 10 waterfalls to photograph in South East Queensland

-Ever since I picked up my DSLR camera three years ago I’ve become obsessed with capturing the beauty and power of waterfalls.
-There’s nothing more exhilarating, and at the same time calming, than being deep in the heart of a lush rainforest with your camera, freezing in time the cascading movement of a waterfall.
+There’s nothing more exhilarating (and calming) than being deep in the heart of a lush rainforest with your camera, freezing in time the cascading movement of a waterfall.

 Kondalilla Falls – Kondalilla National Park, Sunshine Coast